jesse-toftum/cash_ml/docs/source/categorical_ensembling.rst

 Well buckle up, 'cause you're about to become a 100x ML engineer :)

-categorical_ensembling is exactly this use case. auto_ml will automatically train one model for each category of thing (in this case, 100 different models, one for each local market).
+categorical_ensembling is exactly this use case. cash_ml will automatically train one model for each category of thing (in this case, 100 different models, one for each local market).
 You still just call `trained_pipeline.predict(data)`, and it will return the prediction from the correct model.
-Heck, unless you use deep learning for each of the 100 models, the trained pipeline is saved into just one file, just like a normal auto_ml trained pipeline.
+Heck, unless you use deep learning for each of the 100 models, the trained pipeline is saved into just one file, just like a normal cash_ml trained pipeline.
 You've basically abstracted away all the complexity of training 100 models for each of your 100 markets, while getting around a 2% performance boost.

 How does this work in practice?